 The Hofstra Student Profile

 It is the goal of Hofstra University - a selective, midsize, private, coed institution - to enroll a first-year and transfer class of students from diverse backgrounds and locations, with varied interests and talents.
 Applications are accepted for fall and spring admission.
-Applicants must submit the application, a $70 application fee, high school transcript, SAT or ACT scores, the essay and a guidance counselor's recommendation.
-Hofstra accepts applications via mail or online, and also accepts the Common Application.
+Applicants must submit the application, a $70 application fee, high school transcript, SAT or ACT scores (if applicable), the essay and a guidance counselor's recommendation.
+Hofstra accepts applications via mail or online and also accepts the Common Application.

 The Hofstra Student